GrapesJS/grapesjs/docs/getting-started.md

  <DemoBasicBlocks/>
 </Demo>

-As you see we add our blocks via the initial configuration, which is ok, but obviously there might be the case you would like to add them dynamically, in this case you have to use the [Block Manager API](api/block_manager.html)
+As you can see we add our blocks via the initial configuration.
+Obviously there might be a case in which you would like to add them dynamically, in this case you have to use the [Block Manager API](api/block_manager.html)

 ```js
 editor.BlockManager.add('my-block-id', {